 The American Refractive Surgery Council reports that full healing can take up to six months to complete.
 During that time, you may have fewer appointments to keep with your doctor, but you will need to continue to follow any instructions you are given.
 You may be told to continue to wear goggles to protect your healing corneal flap and to use eye drops to manage any lingering dry eye symptoms.

 During this period, your vision will stabilize.
-According to research published in the International Journal of Ophthalmology, most people achieve a stable level of vision within the first month after LASIK, but your eyes may take longer to heal.
+According to research published in the International Journal of Ophthalmology, most people achieve a stable level of vision within the first month after LASIK, but a small number of people may take longer to heal.

 Once the critical portion of your healing process is complete, your doctor will talk with you about solutions if your vision is not clear.
 You may need a touch-up surgery to bring images into sharper focus during this period if your original surgery did not deliver the results you expected.